samereberlin/LibroJS/README.md

 - `<h1>First Page</h1>` and `<a href="#secondPage">go to the second page</a>` represent the content of the page _firstPage_ (notice that only the hash data is required to create a link to the secondPage).
 - `<script src="https://cdn.rawgit.com/samereberlin/WebApp/master/www/WebApp.js"></script>` is the inclusion of WebApp framework library, which can be obtained remotely (as here it is, using GitHub _CDN_ URL) or locally (stored beside your _HTML_ file).

 **Important Note:** for simplicity reasons, the above HTML code does not include any header definition, but it is strongly recommended to assure compatibility between different devices and platforms.
-Please include at least the _title_ and the basic _responsive_ meta tag `<meta name="viewport" content="width=device-width, initial-scale=1.0">` as the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex01.1_responsive.html#firstPage" target="_blank">live preview</a>):
+Please include at least the _title_ and the basic _responsive_ meta tag `<meta name="viewport" content="width=device-width, initial-scale=1.0">`, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex01.1_responsive.html#firstPage" target="_blank">live preview</a>):

 ```html
 <!DOCTYPE html>